More info

 How Gel Approaches International Market Entry

-Our process starts with cultural translation:
+Our process starts with cultural translation, not distribution planning.

 • Mapping your technical advantages to American consumer benefits (not features)